particle-iot/docs/src/content/reference/device-os/firmware.md

 The P2 and Photon 2 have a RTL8721D MCU with 2048K of flash for your user firmware.

-Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM and E404X) have an nRF52840 MCU with 256K of flash for your user firmware.
+Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM and E404X) have an nRF52840 MCU with 256K of flash for your user firmware.
 Prior to Device OS 3.1, it was 128K.

-Gen 2 devices (Photon, P1, Electron, and E Series) all have an STM32F205 processor with 128K of flash for your user firmware.
+Gen 2 devices (Photon, P1, Electron, and E-Series) all have an STM32F205 processor with 128K of flash for your user firmware.

 Some tips for understanding the memory used by your firmware [can be found here](/firmware/best-practices/code-size-tips/).